marco071190/EL_testing_tool/README.md

 # EL_testing_tool
 Welcome to the el_testing_tool!

 This software, developed in Python and Qt, automates testing and XML/JSON file creation.
+Messages are Goods Receival and PickList

 Key features include: